Adults

 Demographic: Adults married and single

-Format: Bible study providing creativity and variety in presentations and discussions using Formations material.
+Format: Creative Bible study using Formations material.
 Teachers rotate weekly.

 Friendship